 - Negotiate on your behalf for a fair settlement offer

 If we cannot reach a fair settlement, we are not afraid to take your case to a jury.
 Maritime injury claims are complicated but you aren’t alone.
-Contact a Baltimore maritime lawyer at William G. Kolodner, P.A. today to schedule a free case review.
+Contact an experienced lawyer at William G. Kolodner, P.A. today to schedule a free case review.

 Accidents in and around Baltimore, MD Waterways